AquaBera/docs/Introduction/README.md

 # Berachain Docs: Introduction & Key Concepts

-> **Note:** This introduction focuses on how **AquaAscend** (AquaBera’s premium partnership program) aligns with Berachain’s Proof-of-Liquidity.
+> **Note:** This introduction focuses on how **AquaBribe** (AquaBera’s premium partnership program) aligns with Berachain’s Proof-of-Liquidity.
 For detailed usage guides and developer instructions for AquaBera protocols, see the other sections of this documentation.

 ---